ibm-cloud-docs/watson-assistant/build-custom-extension.md

 - Each operation must have a clear and concise `summary`.
 The text of the summary is used in the UI to describe the operations that are available from an action, so it should be short and meaningful to someone who is building an assistant.
 - [Relative URLs](https://swagger.io/docs/specification/api-host-and-base-path/#relative-urls){: external} are currently not supported.
 - Only `Basic`, `Bearer`, and `API key` authentication are supported.
-- References using `$ref` are currently not supported.
-(All schemas and other definitions must be inline.)
 - Schemas defined using `anyOf`, `oneOf`, and `allOf` are currently not supported.
 - Arrays are not supported in request bodies.
 You can import a document that defines requests that take arrays, but the assistant will not be able to pass values for these parameters.
-- Arrays in response bodies are included, but individual values in an array are not mapped to separate action variables.
+- Arrays in response bodies are included, but individual values in an array are not mapped to action variables.
 These values can be accessed from an assistant only by writing expressions in the JSON editor.

 ## Building the custom extension